Federal Immigration Officials Make More International Students Eligible for STEM Training Program to Delight of Employers

 Conclusion

 We’ll monitor this situation and provide updates as warranted, so make sure you are subscribed to Fisher Phillips’ Insight system to get the most up-to-date information.
-If you have further questions, contact your Fisher Phillips attorney, the authors of this Insight, or any attorney in our Immigration Practice Group.
+If you have further questions, contact your Fisher Phillips attorney, the authors of this Insight, or any attorney in our Immigration Practice Group or Technology Industry Group.

 Related People